Philonous/nix-exposition/README.md

 There are essentially two ways to ensure that derivations generate reproducible outputs:

-* The derivation only uses inputs that are in nix-store already, by fixed paths, and it only uses programs that are deterministic (e.g. a compiler with a fixed set of flags).
+* The derivation only uses inputs that are in the Nix store already, by fixed paths, and it only uses programs that are deterministic (e.g. a compiler with a fixed set of flags).
 * The derivation knows in advance what the hash of its output is going to be and checks that the output matches that hash.
-This is called a `fixed output derivation` and is usefull e.g. for downloading sources from a URL.
+This is called a `fixed output derivation` and is usefull e.g. for downloading sources from the web.
 * Some programs, like git, have consistency checks already built in.
-So if you check out a specific commit by it's (full) ID, you are already guaranteed to always get the same data.
+So if you check out a specific commit by its (full) ID, you are already guaranteed to always get the same data.
 This kind of falls in the middle between the two other categories.